Currency:USD $

 Dungeon Mechanics and Leveling

 Deep dungeons provide an environment for character growth, starting at level 91 and progressing to level 100 within the dungeon.
 Besides in-dungeon leveling, clearing sets of floors also grants experience outside.
 Previous versions like Eureka Orthos proved less popular due to difficult early floors, making other activities like roulette more appealing for leveling.
-However, the new Pilgrim's Traverse may offer a viable alternative from levels 91 to 100, promising a smoother and enjoyable experience.
+However, Pilgrim's Traverse may offer a viable alternative from levels 91 to 100, promising a smoother and more enjoyable experience.

 Treasure Coffers and Their Contents